GeorgeWebDevCy/gn-additional-stock-location/readme.txt

 Tags: woocommerce, inventory, stock
 Requires at least: 5.0
 Tested up to: 6.5
-Stable tag: 1.4.0
+Stable tag: 1.5.0
 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

 Adds a second stock location called **Golden Sneakers** to WooCommerce products and manages pricing and stock levels automatically.
 The default WooCommerce location is referred to as **Sneakfreaks**.
-Each product stores the name of the active location in a read-only meta field displayed on the edit screen and the product page.
+Each product stores the active location name in a dropdown field displayed on the edit screen and the product page so you can select between your predefined locations.

 == Description ==
 This plugin lets you track inventory in a secondary location for every WooCommerce product.
 Each item also gets an optional price that is used once the primary location runs out of stock.
 Stock quantities and status are calculated based on the combined total and orders automatically reduce quantities in both locations.
 The plugin also ships with an update checker that can pull new versions from GitHub.